 Generally, you have up to 30 days from the crash to start your no-fault claim.
 You can begin your no-fault claim by calling your insurance company and asking them for the no-fault form.

 So that’s a basic introduction to the New York no-fault law.
 In future blogs, we’ll dive in a little deeper about some of the details.
-If you’ve been involved in a New York crash or you’re a New York driver involved in a crash anywhere else, with just your basic no-fault or PIP coverage, you’ll have up to $50,000 in benefits to take care of medical expenses, lost income, and reasonable expenses related to the crash.
+If you’ve been involved in a New York crash or you’re a New York driver involved in a crash anywhere else, with just your basic no-fault or PIP coverage, you’ll have up to $50,000 in benefits to taking care of medical expenses, lost income, and reasonable expenses related to the crash.

 Remember, don’t delay in notifying your insurance company about your claim.
 Otherwise, you run the risk of having it denied.